GameFoundry/bsf/Documentation/Manuals/Native/User/scenesAndComponents.md

 parent->setPosition(Vector3(30, 0, 0));
 ~~~~~~~~~~~~~

-> Extra: You may query for parent and children of a scene object using methods like @ref BansheeEngine::SceneObject::getParent "SceneObject::getParent", @ref BansheeEngine::SceneObject::getNumChildren "SceneObject::getNumChildren", @ref BansheeEngine::SceneObject::getChild "SceneObject::getChild" or @ref BansheeEngine::SceneObject::findChild "SceneObject::findChild".
-See the @ref BansheeEngine::SceneObject "SceneObject" API reference for a full overview.
+> Extra: You may query for parent and children of a scene object using methods like @ref bs::SceneObject::getParent "SceneObject::getParent", @ref bs::SceneObject::getNumChildren "SceneObject::getNumChildren", @ref bs::SceneObject::getChild "SceneObject::getChild" or @ref bs::SceneObject::findChild "SceneObject::findChild".
+See the @ref bs::SceneObject "SceneObject" API reference for a full overview.

 # Components {#e}
-You may add components to a scene object using the @ref BansheeEngine::SceneObject::addComponent<T, Args...> "SceneObject::addComponent<T>" method.
+You may add components to a scene object using the @ref bs::SceneObject::addComponent<T, Args...> "SceneObject::addComponent<T>" method.

-You may retrieve existing components by calling @ref BansheeEngine::SceneObject::getComponent<T> "SceneObject::getComponent<T>".
+You may retrieve existing components by calling @ref bs::SceneObject::getComponent<T> "SceneObject::getComponent<T>".

-Components can be removed by calling the @ref BansheeEngine::Component::destroy "Component::destroy" method on the component.
+Components can be removed by calling the @ref bs::Component::destroy "Component::destroy" method on the component.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject so = SceneObject::create("My object");